Even though elephants are only native to Africa and Asia, elephants appear in art, literature and cultural references

-In 1915 the Braidas purchased a house at 3408 Woodland Park Avenue in the Fremont neighborhood.
+In 1915 the Braidas purchased a house at 3408 Woodland Park Avenue North in the Fremont neighborhood.
 John Braida had the house raised so that the original house became the family’s second-floor living quarters.
 A marble-working workshop was built on the ground level.
 The property included the northern half of the block where the Braida family had a garden and outbuildings including a garage.

 John Braida began to specialize more and more in mosaic and concrete garden ornaments, which he could display in the garden of his house on Woodland Park Avenue.
 For many years streetcar riders enjoyed going past this “concrete zoo” with its life-size animals, including an elephant with a howdah (seat) on its back.

 In 1946 John Braida’s son Hector sold the garden-art elephant to the Aurora Flower Shop, 8808 Aurora Avenue North (now the site of Aurora Rents).
 The flower shop owner used the elephant as part of a slogan for people to remember significant events with flowers because “an elephant never forgets” anniversaries, birthdays, Mother’s Day, etc. A readerboard for the flower shop displayed the names of the places that flowers had been sent, such as “Yesterday we sent flowers to Ypsilanti, Michigan,” which was to remind people to remember loved ones far and wide, by sending flowers.

-In March 2009 the Aurora elephant, now under the ownership of the Aurora Rents store, was removed, restored, and reinstalled.
+In March 2009 the Aurora elephant, now under the ownership of the Aurora Rents store, was removed for restoration, and was later reinstalled.
 While it was on the ground two Braida grandsons, Gil and Theodore, got a chance to see their elephant close-up for the first time since their childhood in the Braida house on Woodland Park Avenue in Fremont.

 Although we refer to it as the “Aurora Avenue elephant,” the Braida family proudly remembers the elephant’s origins in their Fremont home.

 Denny Grindall (1915-2009) was the original owner of the Aurora Flower Shop who purchased the elephant for his store at 8800 Aurora Ave North.
 Today the site is Aurora Rents.
 As seen in the above photo, the elephant was taken down in 2009, restored and put back in place.